Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 }, timeout);
 ```

-This code is simillar to the previous one.
+This code is similar to the previous one.
 The difference that now we are requiring devices from `puppeteer/DeviceDescriptors` then we access iPhone X on line 3 from devices object.
 On the next line we emulate this device with [page.emulate()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pageemulateoptions).
 And then we simply take screenshot as in the previous code snippet.

 ###Request Interception and Targeting Newly Opened Page
 So now we will look into some more advanced features as is request interception.
 And I will also cover how to target newly opened opened page in headless browser.